nanvel/cipher-bt/docs/components.md

 ## Strategy

-Strategy explains Cipher when and how to adjust positions.
+The Strategy class tells Cipher when and how to adjust positions.

-This is the interface:
+Interface:
 ```python
 from pandas import DataFrame

 from .models import Datas, Wallet
 from .proxies import SessionProxy as Session

 class Strategy:
     datas: Datas